TUD-INF-IAI-MCI/BrailleIO/README.md

 This is the main project linking all other projects together.
 It is used to initialize the main component of the framework (see usage and example) and holds basic class implementations and basic renderers for general content types.

-In the following the main components will be named and explained
+In the following the main components will be named and explained.

 #### BrailleIOMediator